-The Company's approved dividend policy is to pay a sustainable dividend of between 65% and 75% of the Group's net profits attributable to ordinary shareholders taking into consideration the impacts on current and forecast credit rating metrics and forecast profitability over a medium-term horizon.
-During 2021, a total dividend of £56.0 million was declared and paid.
+The Company's approved dividend policy is to pay a sustainable dividend to ordinary shareholders taking into consideration the impacts on current and forecast credit rating metrics and forecast profitability over a medium-term horizon.
+During 2021, no dividend was paid.